 The Community Called Casino

 In the 1880’s several families came to this area to log.
 In 1889 the Horn family settled just north of here.
-From there they could hear the trains whistle on the track that Pilllsbury Mills put in to move logs to Gull Lake.
+From there they could hear the trains whistle on the track that Pillsbury Mills put in to move logs to Gull Lake.
 By the late 1890’s, native timber was gone and families went to dairy farming.

 The community received it’s post office, set up in the home of William Bryant (1 mile northwest of the church) in 1895, officially placing the town on the map.
 Originally the area was first known as Cass, then changed to Casino in 1897.